About Me

 The second visit, just four months before it ended, was positive for reasons that would sustain me during the hard times ahead, as I walked and walked with my friend, Jill.

 We walked the high downs behind the beach.
 We climbed Worm's Head.
 We discussed the loneliness of motherhood, the difficulty of keeping a sense of self.
-I went home with a sequence of poems in my pocket.
+I went home with a sequence of poems waiting to be written.

 There was no climbing of Worm's Head today - for one thing the tide was coming in; for another, been there, done that, no need to do it again even if I still could (which I almost certainly can't).
 But I was there with my new life and it was beautiful.